Skip to content

 Day to day tasks

-As an audio visual technician you could:
+As an audio visual (AV) technician you could:

-• set up and test equipment
+• set up and test sound, lighting and video equipment, and program control systems

-• operate equipment during events
+• operate equipment during events in line with instructions

 Working environment